asbjornh/vscode-module-templates/README.md

 ### module-templates.engine

-Optional. `"legacy" | "handlebars"`.
+Optional. `"handlebars"`.

-Use this to select what templating engine to use.
-For backward compatibility reasons `"legacy"` is currently the default, but the legacy engine might be deprecated and removed in the future.
-See below for details about the syntaxes for each engine.
+This option used to support a `"legacy"` option, which is now deprecated.
+If you haven't set this option, or set it to `"legacy"` you'll get a warning each time you use a legacy template.
+Support for legacy templates will be entirely dropped in the next major version.
+Set this option to `"handlebars"` and see below for how to convert legacy template syntax into Handlebars syntax.

 ### module-templates.handlebarsConfig